scipy-lectures/scientific-python-lectures/advanced/advanced_numpy/index.rst

 >>> ut.matrix_multiply(x, y).shape
 (10, 2, 5)

-* the last two dimensions became *core dimensions*, and are modified as per the *signature*
+* in both examples the last two dimensions became *core dimensions*, and are modified as per the *signature*
 * otherwise, the g-ufunc operates "elementwise"